jaychakra/jackpot/Sharding.md

 Config servers need metadata in case if some shards grow big then data can be moved from one shard to another

 ## Primary Shard
-* Every collection is assigned a priamry shard in a a sharded cluster which contains unsharded data.
+* Every collection is assigned a primary shard in a sharded cluster which contains unsharded data.
 * This can be moved later on

 * SHARD_MERGE at MongoS or any randomly choseen shard in cluster